Rafiqdevhub/Movie_App/README.md

 # A Movie Application

-Built with React.js for the user interface, Appwrite for the Trending Movies Algorithm, and styled with TailwindCSS, MovieWatch is a website project designed to help beginners get started with learning React.js.
+Built with React.js for the user interface, Appwrite for the Trending Movies Algorithm, and styled with TailwindCSS, ScreenPlay is a website project designed to help beginners get started with learning React.js.
 The platform offers a sleek and modern experience for browsing and discovering movies.

 ## Tech Stack